All Episodes

 What do you drink when you have a cigar?

-Uh well, uh several different things.
+Well, several different things.

 Sure.

-Uh I like uh Scotch or uh a cognac.
+Yeah, I like scotch or a cognac.

-And uh when I lived abroad, I used to drink Vecchia Romagna, which is a kind of Italian brandy.
+And when I lived abroad, I used to drink Vecchia Romagna, which is a kind of Italian brandy.

 Yeah, that's great.